Capital – What is capital?

 However, in different contexts, the term can have a variety of other meanings.

 - Capital can refer to funds raised to support a particular business or project.

 - Capital can also represent the accumulated wealth of a business, represented by its assets less liabilities.

 - Capital can also mean stock or ownership in a company.

 How it differs from money

 While it may seem that the term capital is almost the same as money, there is an important difference between the two.
 Money is used for the purchase and sale of goods or services within a company or between two companies or individuals and therefore has a more immediate purpose.

 Capital, however, also includes assets such as investments, stocks, and other assets that are more long-term and could benefit the company in the future.
-Capital involves the aspects of a company that help build and improve it, that form its base for generating revenue.
+Capital involves the aspects of a company that help build and improve it, that form its base for generating revenues.

 Other terms that relate to capital include: